 “The standard for administration of temozolomide in GBM patients is six months,” says Dr. Zhu, who is an associate professor in the department of Neurosurgery and the department of Neurology at the UTHealth Medical School.
 “Mrs. Totten was able to tolerate her chemotherapy regimen for a year and a half without significant side effects, which contributed to her outcome.
 She was doing well, with the exception of episodic seizures about once every two months.
 Balancing the benefit and potential side effects of long-term use of temozolomide, we discussed stopping chemotherapy.”

 After discontinuing the temozolomide, Dr. Zhu followed Totten every two months with MRI and physical examination; her MRI results were reviewed at the weekly meetings of the MNI Brain Tumor Board.
 When a lesion was discovered on an MRI study done in May 2011, she underwent stereotactic radiosurgery at Memorial Hermann-Texas Medical Center.
-The procedure was performed by Dr. Kim and radiation oncologist Clive Shkedy, MD, using the Institute’s Leksell Gamma Knife® Perfexion™.
+The procedure was performed by radiation oncologist Clive Shkedy, MD, using the Institute’s Leksell Gamma Knife® Perfexion™.
 As the most technologically advanced Gamma Knife model available, the Perfexion allows for the treatment of a broader range of anatomical structures than earlier Gamma Knife models.
 It also improves treatment planning and patient comfort, and reduces treatment time.

 “By using the Gamma Knife, we can destroy most of the tumor,” says Dr. Zhu.
 “Moving forward, we’ll follow her closely and plan to use the angiogenesis inhibitor bevacizumab if there’s any evidence of tumor growth.”